Menesth/MicroTorch/README.md

-# MicroTorch
+## MicroTorch

-Basic implementation of machine learning algorithms, based on A. Karpathy's micrograd
+#Basic implementation of machine learning algorithms, based on A. Karpathy's micrograd

-Feature vector X must be of shape (N, p), even if p = 1
+Note: feature vector X must be of shape (N, p), even if p = 1.
+Target vector y must be of shape (N, )